bSalmon842/bs842_raytracer/README.md

 ## Overview

 A Basic C/C++ Raytracer that outputs Raytraced Spheres to an 800x600 PPM file.
-Uses Lambert Diffusion
+Uses Lambert Diffusion An old exercise using online tutorials, currently in the process of rebuilding to incorporate more primitives.

 ## Production